 - Valid date formats, but using a time zone other than GMT

 - Numerical values such as 0 or -1

 - Values that would be valid in a

 Expires headers is from assets served from a popular third party, in which a date/time uses the EST time zone, for example

 Expires: Tue, 27 Apr 1971 19:44:06 EST. Note that some browsers may understand and accept this date format, on the principle of robustness, but it should not be assumed that this will be the case.

 We have discussed how a caching entity can determine whether a response object is cacheable, and for how long it can be cached.
 However, one of the most important steps the caching entity must take is determining if the resource being requested is already in its cache.
 While this may seem simple, many times the URL alone is not enough to determine this.
 For example, requests with the same URL could vary in what compression they used (Gzip, Brotli, etc.) or could be returned in different encodings (XML, JSON etc.).

 To solve this problem, when a caching entity caches an object, it gives the object a unique identifier (a cache key).
 When it needs to determine whether the object is in its cache, it checks for the existence of the object using the cache key as a lookup.
-By default, this cache key is simply the URL used to retrieve the object, but servers can tell the caching entity to include other 'attributes' of the response (such as compression method) in the cache key, by including the Vary response header, to ensure that the correct object is subsequently retrieved from cache - the
+By default, this cache key is simply the URL used to retrieve the object, but servers can tell the caching entity to include other attributes of the response (such as compression method) in the cache key, by including the

 Vary response header instructs the browser to add the value of one or more request header values to the cache key.
 The most common example of this is